kdex/chi/README.md

 **Please do not use chi in production yet.
 It's still highly experimental and will likely change a lot.**
 ## About chi
 Chi, in its current form, is a meant to be a statically-typed, imperative programming language featuring ideas from the functional programming paradigm.
 As such, it considers functions to be first-class and performs automatic currying.
 It uses static scope and supports Unicode tokens.
 A (potentially incomplete) showcase of features is listed in the next section.
+Again, note that some features may break or change as chi isn't stable yet.
 ## Demo
 There is a very simple demo [here](https://github.kdex.de/chi/) where you can play around with chi.
 ## Getting started